 |Universal Prompt||Traditional Prompt|

-Migration to Universal Prompt for your Oracle Access Manager application is a two-step process:
+Migration to Universal Prompt for your Oracle Access Manager application is a three-step process:

 Before you activate the Universal Prompt for your application, it's a good idea to read the Universal Prompt Update Guide for more information about the update process and the new login experience for users.